Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 Watering

-Watering should be done regularly, just enough to keep the plant moist, but not too soggy.
+Watering should be done regularly, just enough to keep the plant moist but not too soggy.

 Regular watering is most necessary in a warmer period, from late spring to late summer.